 As you can tell, there are lots of pictures, and if you’re a visual learner, this cookbook is really awesome.
 If you’re new to bento making, step-by-step pictures along with the detail explanation will help you tremendously.
 The final pictures are all so adorable and they inspire me to try making them on my own.
 Toward the end of the book, Ming shares some quick and easy recipes that can go into your bento box and I thought that’s very helpful.

-- Line the Spam tin with the plastic wrap.
+- Line the spam tin with plastic wrap.
 Scoop rice into the tin and gently press the rice together.

 - Pull out the plastic wrap and remove it.
 Place a slice of spam on the rice.